FREQUENTLY ASKED QUESTIONS

 International Students should contact the International admissions office for specific information regarding mailing and applying.
 559-278-2409 or click here to go to their website.

 The program application is an application that is specific to the graduate program you wish to gain admission to.
-The program application is printed and submitted to ED 100 in the Education Building.
+The program application is printed and some are submitted online with additional documentation required and submitted to ED 100 in the Education Building.
 These application requirements are explained in detail for each program we offer on our application page.

 You will need to finish the application process by filling out a program application.
-The application can be found at: www.fresnostate.edu/kremen/applications/.
-Listed here are all the deadlines, programs we offer and each link explains in detail the admission requirements and directs you to the program application.
-This application is a PDF and must be filled out online and printed.
-Turn it in with all other required documents listed in the instructions to ED 100, or mail the application packet to:
+The application instructions and requirements can be found at: www.fresnostate.edu/kremen/applications/.
+Listed here are all the deadlines, programs we offer and each link explains in detail the admission requirements and directs you to the program application requirements.
+Turn in all required documents listed in the instructions to ED 100, or mail the application packet to:

 Fresno, CA 93740